Logo File Formats: How to Choose the Right One

 PNG: The Versatile All-Rounder

-A PNG is your go-to for almost any digital purpose.
+A PNG is your go-to for most digital uses.
 It supports transparent backgrounds and offers high-quality images, making it a better choice than JPG for online use.

 Best uses for PNG files: